 In fact, the companies mentioned in our email were companies that LDI has made public to everyone without purchasing their list.
 Because so many people responded to the email with more questions about the boycott, many of them questioning the research, we sent another email to everyone on our list telling them to go to LDI as they were the source of the info.
 This information is public and I am not sure why you are so upset by making it public.
 Being pro-life is not a business, you know, and I would think that telling others about these companies would be exactly what LDI would want anyways [sic].

 In other words, PUSA used LDI’s project—a project they abhor—to raise money.
-In so doing they referred people to LDI, requiring us to stop what was being done and look up donor information to answer questions.
-Needless-to-say, LDI was not alerted beforehand (or ever) to be prepared for the onslaught.
+In so doing they referred people to LDI, requiring us to stop what was being done and look up corporate donor information to answer questions.
+Needless-to-say, LDI has not been alerted beforehand (or ever) to be prepared for the onslaught.
 LDI’s workload greatly increased, as did PUSA’s budget.

-LDI leaders know many people on PUSA’s mailing list and not one received the email described above.
+Some people on PUSA’s mailing list are LDI supports.
+Not one received the email described above.
 Tiffany became rather steamed:

 Jennifer Mason responded: